Manianise/Manianise/README.md

 :---------------:|:---------------:|:---------------:|:---------------:|:---------------:|:---------------:|:---------------:|:---------------:|

 > Repository for ansible, prometheus and grafana : [Link to repo](https://github.com/Manianise/ansible-prometheus-grafana) \
-> Repository for docker, jenkins and sonarqube : [Linkt to repo](https://github.com/Manianise/docker-jenkins-env) \
+> Repository for docker, jenkins and sonarqube : [Link to repo](https://github.com/Manianise/docker-jenkins-env) \
-> Repository for Terraform and AWS : [Linkt to repo](https://github.com/Manianise/terraform-ec2-aws) \
+> Repository for Terraform and AWS : [Link to repo](https://github.com/Manianise/terraform-ec2-aws) \
-> Example of a functionning Jenkins pipeline : [Linkt to app](https://github.com/Manianise/api_nodejs) \
+> Example of a functionning Jenkins pipeline : [Link to app](https://github.com/Manianise/api_nodejs)

 ### Developer